 Her forehead wrinkled.
 "I--don't recall for sure.
 Is she a folk singer or--" Her voice trailed off; she looked sad.
 As if she sensed that she was failing to be what she ought to be, failing to know what every reasonable person knew.
+He felt sympathy for her.

-He "Ballads," Jason said.
+"Ballads," Jason said.
 "Like what I do."

 "Could we hear your record again?"

 He obligingly returned to the jukebox, scheduled it for replay.